Feeling Awful from Hepatitis C: How the Virus Makes You Ill

-In recalling the early days of my hep C experience, I am reminded of just how awful I felt for years before I knew it was caused by hep C. Multiple visits to the doctor and a few hospital stays that resulted in no answers made it all the more awful.
+In recalling the early days of my hepatitis C experience, I am reminded of just how awful I felt for years before I knew it was caused by hepatitis C. Multiple visits to the doctor and a few hospital stays that resulted in no answers made it all the more awful.
 The not knowing was hard on my attitude, making it harder with each question about what was wrong with me.
 I heard from doctors and nurses that I was fine and even on one hospital stay, a nurse asked why I was there because I was healthy.
 I was not healthy and did not feel well at all.

 Like most people, I don’t care for hospitals very much, so why would I want to be there?

 I learned that this pattern of generally feeling awful in all the ways is a classic example of hepatitis C symptoms.
 This went on for years before my diagnosis.
 Sound anything like your experience?
 I know some people were tested years ago and for one reason or another decided to not treat-generally because of the horrible side effects and the poor SVR rates (curability) associated with the older treatment regimens.
 As I have said before, many were told they were fine and wouldn’t need to worry about it because it took so long to cause damage to your liver.
 The liver being the main focus until recent evidence, not to mention what we knew in the community.
 All of those other symptoms that arise, even in the absence of liver damage or very advanced liver disease.

 No matter what anybody tells you or says about it being "all in your head” to quote what many heard for decades or longer, if you feel unwell - you are.
 The message was that you were imagining things or making them up so that you could get sympathy or even worse: to use as a way to acquire drugs.